The Growcer CEO Corey Ellis says to High North News that the company has grown significantly since winning the award two years ago.

 What is the biggest challenge for your company?

 "Finding the right people to become greenhouse owners is always a challenge.
 It is not necessarily a financial challenge, it is often a capacity challange.
 Owners having the energy and the willingness to make a greenhouse project successful is the most important part.
-It can take up to a year to successfully establish a greenhouse", he says.
+It can take up to a year to successfully establish a greenhouse", he says in closing.

 Most of The Growcer's market is still in Canada, however, they are planning projects in Sweden and Norway too, which he says hopefully will be ready next Spring.